LibreOffice/dictionaries/en/README_en_GB.txt

- 2016-06-21 - COMPOUNDING added to this clean version of the GB .AFF (Áron Budea) 2016-08-01 - GB changelog is no longer included in the README file 2016-09-11 - .AFF + .DIC now use Linux line endings
+ 2016-06-21 - COMPOUNDING added to this clean version of the GB .AFF (Áron Budea) 2016-08-01 - GB changelog is no longer included in the README file 2016-09-11 - .AFF + .DIC now use Linux line endings 2017-10-08 - Mozilla: used <em:maxVersion>*</em:maxVersion> to work with all future versions

 -------